User Guide (Latest)

 • TakeOrderedAndProject - The TakeOrderedAndProject operator will take the top N entries in each task, shuffle the results to a single executor and then take the top N results from that.
 The GPU plan often has more metrics than the CPU versions do, and when we tried to combine all of these operations into a single stage the metrics were confusing to understand.
 Instead, we split the single stage up into multiple smaller parts, so the metrics are clearer.

-Apache Spark caches what is used to build the output of the explain() function.
-That cache has no knowledge about configs, so it may return results that are not up to date with the current config settings.
+Apache Spark caches what’s used to build the output of the explain() function.
+That cache has no knowledge about configs, so it may return results that aren’t up to date with the current config settings.
 This is true of all configs in Spark.
 If you changed spark.sql.autoBroadcastJoinThreshold after running explain() on a DataFrame, the resulting query would not change to reflect that config and still show a SortMergeJoin even though the new config might have changed to be a BroadcastHashJoin instead.
 When actually running something like with collect, show or write a new DataFrame is constructed causing Spark to re-plan the query.
 This is why spark.rapids.sql.enabled is still respected when running, even if explain shows stale results.

-Technically the Spark scheduler does not make those decisions.
+Technically the Spark scheduler doesn’t make those decisions.
 The plugin has a set of rules that decide if an operation can safely be replaced by a GPU enabled version.
 We are working on some cost based optimizations to try and improve performance for some situations where it might be more efficient to stay on the CPU instead of going back and forth.

 Copy